 David Harbour (Hopper) told Hollywood Life that the mysteries could cause a bit of friction in the town; “there are certain people in the town that know what happened, and then certain people that don’t know what happened.
 So there’s a lot of fall out with who knows what.”

 The Duffer brothers have also confirmed that the new series will feel more like a “sequel” than an anthology, and Executive Producer Dan Cohen told Yahoo! that the new season would feel “bigger and badder and darker” than the original.
 Charlie Heaton, who plays Jonathan Byers on the show, confirmed to ET that the second season would be “slightly darker”.
 He added, “The scope feels bigger this year.”
 He also promises that the second season will be action packed: “From episode one through four, it’s gonna be a ride.”
+In May, Finn Wolfhard said the show would not just be darker, but also “a lot more horror oriented.”

 The location will not just stick to the fictional Hawkins, Indiana of season one.
 “We will venture a little bit outside of Hawkins,” admitted Matt Duffer.
 And on the specifics: “I will say the opening scene [of the premiere] does not take place in Hawkins.”